Site Overlay

 Aesthetic Distance: A core concept in drama therapy is “aesthetic distance,” which creates a safe, middle ground where clients can emotionally and cognitively engage with difficult experiences without feeling overwhelmed or disconnected.

-No Acting Experience Required: Clients don’t need to be actors or have any prior experience with theatre to participate effectively.
+No Acting Experience Required: Clients don’t need to be actors or have prior theatre experience to participate effectively.

 Processing Emotions: Clients can express and explore feelings they might find difficult to articulate in traditional talk therapy.